 A picture format works identically the same as a primary format on the left-hand side (e.g. the specification of ranges and values); the difference falls on the right-hand side (e.g. the label display).

 For the label display, there are three things to know,

 - Using a ‘9’ (or any non-zero number) as a digit selector will drive the number to appear (i.e. will include leading zeros),

 - Using a 0 as a digit selector will solely display the number if that digit is within the number (i.e. no leading zeros),

-- Using a character string will display that character string precisely as included within the format.
+- A character string will display precisely as included within the format.

 Instead, if you instruct PROC FORMAT to make the left parentheses the prefix to the template, which will begin with the (required) digit selector.

 proc format; picture phone_n (default=16) low-high="999) 999-9999" (prefix='('); run; data Domestic_numbers; format phone phone_n.; input phone; datalines; 5417543010 ; run;